JonPenny/Misleading-Name/README.md

 Githubproject: https://github.com/JonPenny/Misleading-Name
 Name is misleading to prevent copying from classmates

-Features  | Test
+(I recomend reading this on github for the markup) Features  | Test
 ------------- | -------------
 Duplicate Cards from hand or others hand can not be played | testDuplicates line 26